paddycull/paddycull.github.io/_posts/2020-03-17-New-JekyllBlogPost PowerShell function.md

     }
 }
 ```
-Finally, we create the file with the string from above.
+Finally, create the file with the string from above.
 It is important to use **-Encoding ascii** , as without it PowerShell default encoding does not work with Jekyll.
 ```powershell
 $CreateString | Out-File $BlogFilePath -Encoding ascii
 ```